 5. Charlie Wilson’s War

-With Charlie Wilson’s War, Sorkin dramatised the real life story of Congressman Charlie Wilson, a self confessed party animal and womaniser who ends up the unlikely champion of the Afghani freedom fighters in their struggle against the Soviets.
+With Charlie Wilson’s War, Sorkin dramatised the real life story of Congressman Charlie Wilson.
+Wilson was a self confessed party animal and womaniser who, in the 1980s, ended up the unlikely champion of the Afghani freedom fighters in their struggle against the Soviets.

-Part of the appeal of this Mike Nichols-directed comedy-drama is rare opportunity to see Tom Hanks play a less than wholesome hero in the form of Wilson, and Julia Roberts and Philip Seymour Hoffman also deserve shout outs for their typically outstanding turns as wealthy socialite Joanne Herring and CIA agent Gust Avrakotos, respectively.
+Part of the appeal of this Mike Nichols-directed comedy-drama is the rare opportunity to see Tom Hanks play a less than wholesome hero in the form of Wilson.
+What’s more, Julia Roberts and Philip Seymour Hoffman deserve shout outs for their outstanding turns as wealthy socialite Joanne Herring and CIA agent Gust Avrakotos, respectively.

-Nevertheless, there’s an enjoyable lightness to proceedings and it all moves along at a decent pace, which makes Charlie Wilson’s War a much more inviting prospect than many of the more dour, “serious” films about war and the Pax Americana.
+True, Sorkin’s script loses marks for raising more issues than he seems able – or even comfortable – dealing with.
+Nevertheless, there’s an enjoyable lightness to proceedings and the pacing is refreshingly brisk, all of which makes Charlie Wilson’s War a much more inviting prospect than many of the more “serious” films about war and the Pax Americana.

 4. The American President

-There’s also the razor sharp interplay between characters and grandstanding speeches that Sorkin is known for, and which are always worth the price of admission to see.
+For starters, by focusing on a widowed president juggling his re-election campaign and a new romantic relationship, Sorkin and director Rob Reiner put a fresh spin on two relatively tired plot types.
+There are also the razor sharp interplay between characters and the grandstanding speeches that Sorkin is known for, and which are always worth the price of admission to see.

 3. Steve Jobs

-Boyle commendably dials back his usual kinetic visual style to let Sorkin’s operatic narrative take centre stage, and actors Michael Fassbender (Jobs) and Kate Winslet (his right hand businesswoman, Joanna Hoffman) both shine, disappearing into their roles and relishing the unique rhythms of Sorkin’s words.
+Boyle also commendably dials back his usual kinetic visual style to let Sorkin’s operatic narrative take centre stage, and actors Michael Fassbender (Jobs) and Kate Winslet (his right hand businesswoman, Joanna Hoffman) both shine, clearly relishing the unique rhythms of Sorkin’s words.

 2. The Social Network

-(Oh, and one more thing: the score by Oscar-winning score by Trent Reznor – including the now-iconic track “Hand Covers Bruise” – is one of the best soundtracks of the past decade.
-FACT.)
+(Oh, and the score by Oscar-winning score by Trent Reznor – including the now-iconic track “Hand Covers Bruise” – is one of the best soundtracks of the past decade, and that’s a fact.)